 There are underlying causes or factors linked to the psychological issues people experience.
 Typically, gerascophobic individuals are prone to anxiety, and many also have underlying health concerns, such as thyroid related problems, adrenal insufficiencies, and hormonal imbalances.

 Alongside this, there may be societal factors that contribute to people believing growing old is a bad thing.
-For example, getting older for some people may mean living alone, losing their independence, or losing loved ones.
+For example, getting older for some people may mean living alone, getting back pain treatments, losing their independence, or losing loved ones.
 These potentially drastic and tragic changes to their lifestyle may trigger irrational fears to develop in people who are already sensitive to the idea of death.

 Additionally, gerascophobic individuals may develop a fear of old age through having first-hand negative experiences of ageing or death.
 Witnessing their parents or people close to them suffering as a result of ageing may contribute to the fear of being subjected to similar conditions later in life.